Mercateo/rust-for-node-developers/package-manager/README.md

 $ cargo login <api-key>
 ```

-Before you can publish your crate you need to package it like this:
+You can inspect what will be published by packaging your Crate locally like this:

 ```bash
 $ cargo package